-After December 31, 2014, a cash distribution totaling \$63.6 million was declared with respect to the fourth quarter of 2014, which was paid in February 2015.
-This cash distribution reflected an increase in our quarterly distribution to \$0.7000 per unit from \$0.6918 per unit.
+After December 31, 2015, a cash distribution totaling \$11.4 million was declared with respect to the fourth quarter of 2015, which was paid in February 2016.
+This cash distribution reflected a decrease in our quarterly distribution to \$0.14 per unit from \$0.70 per unit.
+As a result of this reduction in quarterly distributions, we made no distribution under the incentive distribution rights held by our General Partner.

-Investing Cash Flows Net cash flow used in investing activities decreased to \$271.6 million in 2014 from \$492.3 million in 2013.
-During 2014, we used cash of \$100.2 million primarily to acquire and fund our proportionate interest of newbuilding installments in the BG Joint Venture and the Yamal LNG Joint Venture, \$140.4 million relating to newbuilding installments for our eight LNG newbuildings equipped with the MEGI twin engines, \$23.1 million relating to the early termination fee on the termination of the leasing of the RasGas II LNG Carriers (which was capitalized as part of the vessels' costs) and \$21.6 million, which is net of \$5.4 million owing to Skaugen, to fund our acquisition of the Norgas Napa in November 2014, and \$3.8 million relating to certain vessel upgrades.
-During 2013, we used cash of \$308.0 million to fund the acquisitions of two LNG carriers from Awilco in September and November 2013, \$135.8 million to fund our 50% interest in the Exmar LPG Carriers and \$58.6 million incurred for our three additional LNG newbuilding carriers ordered in July and November 2013.
-During 2012, we used cash of \$151.0 million (including working capital contribution and acquisition costs) to fund the acquisition of our 52% interest in the six MALT LNG Carriers, \$38.6 million to fund the first installment payment for two LNG newbuildings and \$19.1 million for our acquisition of a 33% interest in the fourth and last Angola LNG Carrier.
+Investing Cash Flows.
+Net cash flow used for investing activities decreased to \$212.5 million in 2015 from \$271.0 million in 2014.
+We used cash of \$187.2 million, primarily relating to newbuilding installment payments and shipbuilding supervision costs for our LNG carrier newbuildings.
+Restricted cash increased in 2015 by \$34.3 million relating to a performance bond placed on the Bahrain LNG Joint Venture project.
+In addition, we used cash of \$25.9 million to provide capital to our equity accounted investments primarily to prepay debt within the Teekay LNG-Marubeni Joint Venture (please read Item 18 - Financial Statements: Note 6e - Equity Method Investments), partially offset by a \$23.7 million shareholder loan repayment to us by Exmar LPG BVBA in 2015.
+During 2014, we used cash of \$100.2 million primarily to acquire and fund our proportionate interest of newbuilding installments in the BG Joint Venture and the Yamal LNG Joint Venture, \$140.4 million relating to newbuilding installments for our eight LNG newbuildings, \$23.1 million relating to the early termination fee on the termination of the leasing of the RasGas II LNG Carriers (which was capitalized as part of the vessels' costs) and \$21.6 million, which is net of \$5.4 million owing to Skaugen, to fund our acquisition of the Norgas Napa in November 2014, and \$3.8 million relating to certain vessel upgrades.
+During 2013, we used cash of \$308.0 million to fund the acquisitions of two LNG carriers from Awilco in September and November 2013, \$149.6 million to fund our 50% ownership interest in the acquisition of the Exmar LPG Joint Venture and \$58.6 million incurred for our three additional LNG newbuilding carriers ordered in July and November 2013.